jakobi/script-archive/android/README.md

-You might also be interested in the * [android articlesl](http://jakobi.github.com/android-section/).
+The tarball contains a snapshot of the files mentioned in the [android articles](http://jakobi.github.com/android-section/).

+---

 To view the rendered HTML
 -------------------------